A one-dimensional model for the interaction between cell-to-cell adhesion and chemotactic signalling: Introduction

 The continuum equation for the chemoattractant is taken to be the usual non-dimensionalised quasi-steady-state equation \be \Delta S = S-\rho. \ee

 Equations (\ref{rho})-(\ref{S}) constitute a nonlinear generalisation of the classical Keller-Segel chemotaxis model, depending on just two parameters, $\chi_0$ and $\alpha$.
-They are to be solved on the domain $\Omega=(0,L)$, subject to the Neumann boundary conditions on both $\rho$ and $S$.
+They are to be solved on the domain $\Omega=(0,L)$, subject to the homogeneous Neumann conditions $\rho_x=S_x=0$ at $x=0,L$.

-Note that the presence of the volume-filling term in $\chi(\rho)$ entails that (\ref{rho}) has the following Maximum Principle: \be 0\leq\rho(0)\leq 1\Rightarrow 0\leq\rho(t)\leq 1. \ee
+Note that the presence of the volume-filling term in $\chi(\rho)$ entails that (\ref{rho}) has the following maximum principle: \be 0\leq\rho(0)\leq 1\Rightarrow 0\leq\rho(t)\leq 1. \ee

-Moreover, (\ref{S}) implies a Maximum Principle for $S$: \be 0\leq\rho(t)\leq 1\Rightarrow 0\leq S(t)\leq 1. \ee
+Moreover, (\ref{S}) implies a maximum principle for $S$: \be 0\leq\rho(t)\leq 1\Rightarrow 0\leq S(t)\leq 1. \ee

 As in \cite{AS}, however, (\ref{rho}) can be ill-posed if $\alpha>\frac{3}{4}$, since in that case there is an interval of values of $\rho$, centred around $\rho=\frac{2}{3}$, for which the diffusivity is negative.
 Explicitly, we have from (\ref{D}) that $D(\rho)<0$ whenever \be \rho\in I_{\alpha}:= \left(\frac{2\alpha-\sqrt{\alpha(4\alpha-3)}}{3\alpha},\frac{2\alpha+\sqrt{\alpha(4\alpha-3)}}{3\alpha}\right) = (\rho^{\flat},\rho^{\sharp}), \ee and $D(\rho)\geq 0$ otherwise.
 Note that the width of $I_{\alpha}$ increases as $\alpha\nearrow 1$, and that $I_1=\left(\frac{1}{3},1\right)$.